Amazon isn't the only online retailer offering discounts on Prime Day

 Newegg

-We'll ignore the groan-inducing name of Newegg's mid-July sale -- "FantasTech" -- because there are actually some good deals to be had.
+Ignore the groan-inducing name of Newegg's mid-July sale ("FantasTech"), there are actually some good deals to be had.
 The "pre-sale" is already in motion, and here's how Newegg is ramping things up over the course of the week (straight from the company's promotional email):

 >> July 11: Save up to 75% on Select Rosewill products, from gaming accessories to small home appliances